+2.4 Implementation in Python2 The Python Control Systems Library (python-control) contains modules that help support trajectory generation using differential flatness and gain-scheduling controller designs.
 The control.flatsys package contains a set of classes and functions that can be used to compute trajectories for differentially flat systems.
 It allows both "simple" trajectory generation (no constraints, no cost function) as well as constrained, optimal trajectory generation (with the same basic structure as the optimal control problems described in the next chapter).
 The primary advantage of solving trajectory generation problems using differentially flat structure, when it applies, is that the all operations are algebraic in nature, with no need to integrate the differential equations describing the dynamics of the system.
 This can substantially speed up the computation of trajectories.
 A differentially flat system is defined by creating an object using the FlatSystem class, which has member functions for mapping the system state and input into and out of flat coordinates.
 The point_to_point() function can be used to create a trajectory between two endpoints, written in terms of a set of basis functions defined using the BasisFamily class.
 The resulting trajectory is returned as a SystemTrajectory object and can be evaluated using the eval() member function.
 To create a trajectory for a differentially flat system, a FlatSystem object must be created.
 This is done by specifying the forward and reverse mappings between the system state/input and the differentially flat outputs and their derivatives ("flat flag").
-The forward() method computes the flat flag given a state and input:

-'''

-zflag = sys.forward(x, u)

-'''

-The reverse() method computes the state and input given the flat flag:
+The forward() method computes the flat flag $\bar{z}=(z,\dot{z},\ldots,z^{(q)})$ given a state and input: ''' zflag = sys.forward(x, u) ''' The reverse() method computes the state and input given the flat flag: